OSUSecLab/TensorCrypt/inference/README.md

 I0000 00:00:1743315015.877781   99410 service.cc:160]   StreamExecutor device (0): Host, Default Version
 I0000 00:00:1743315016.170292   99410 device_compiler.h:188] Compiled cluster using XLA!
 This line is logged at most once for the lifetime of the process.
 ```

+### First-time inference

+In you only run inference for one time, the latency will be much higher than expected.
+But when we perform inference for multiple rounds, we observe the inference latency is significantly reduced.
+It's because of [tf.function retracing](https://www.tensorflow.org/guide/function).
+The [XLA team is aware of this problem](https://groups.google.com/g/xla-dev/c/WgQ-xyRj9ZQ/m/8WDsXF0pDAAJ?pli=1) and there is an ongoing effort to fix the latency for dynamic shapes.

+We recommand users to pre-load the model and run inference once before the large-scale encryption and decryption.
+In our paper, we also ignore such first-time latency (see [Appendix F. One-time Costs for Cipher Execution](https://xinjin95.github.io/assets/pdf/TensorCrypt_NDSS2025.pdf#page=14.65) for more details).